CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 <img src="img/other/backrooms_20_spp.png" width="50%"><img src="img/other/backrooms_20_spp_denoised.png" width="50%"/>

 Using [Intel Open Image Denoise](https://www.openimagedenoise.org/).
-Both images were taken after 20 samples per pixel (~8 seconds), but the image on the right uses denoising.
+Left is raw output and right is denoised.
+Both images were taken after 20 samples per pixel (~8 seconds).

 ## Performance Analysis

+TODO

 ### BVH

+TODO

+### Partition rays

+TODO

+- Stream compaction helps most after a few bounces.
+Print and plot the effects of stream compaction within a single iteration (i.e. the number of unterminated rays after each bounce) and evaluate the benefits you get from stream compaction.
+- Compare scenes which are open (like the given cornell box) and closed (i.e. no light can escape the scene).
+Again, compare the performance effects of stream compaction!
+Remember, stream compaction only affects rays which terminate, so what might you expect?

 ### Sort rays by material type

+TODO

 ### First bounce cache

+TODO

 ### Russian roulette path termination

+TODO

 ## Bloopers